bimmlerd/RatingSync/README.md

 * As an alternative to a server, allow synchronizing by using a common file shared across the network
 * Add option to monitor changes in a folder
 * Add option to automatically generate/update playlists by rating and other attributes, according to user-defined rules.
 These should include ratings, genre, play count, folder, ...?
+* Add option to automatically delete one-star-rated files from your music libraries
+* Add messages and options to configure server remotely

 ### Changelog
 * [...]